 The BBC recently carried out a poll on the British social class.
 The survey identified seven social classes ranging from ‘elite’ at the top of the pie, to ‘precariat’ at the bottom.
 The survey, now posted online had 160,000 participants at the time the results were released.
 To indulge my curiosity, not unlike many of the participants, I entered some information on the platform to find out which class I belong.
 I was surprised at the outcome.

-What’s my point with this discourse; as much as the United Kingdom appears to be infatuated with social classification, you would have to don special glasses and search hard to see it played out on a day-to-day basis.
-In other words, the social class system is not that much in your face in the UK.
-To the contrary, many upper class people who attended the very posh schools and are armed with double and sometimes triple-barreled names are almost embarrassed by their privileges preferring to keep things on the down low.
+What’s my point with this discourse.
+As much as the United Kingdom appears to be infatuated with social classification, the system is not played in your face.
+You would have to put on special glasses and search hard to notice it.
+Many upper class people who attended the very posh schools and are armed with double barrelled names are almost embarrassed by their privileges, preferring to keep things on the down low.
 In Nigeria however, social classification plays out in every day life.
 This is rather interesting given that unlike England, Nigeria does not appear to have a unified institutionalised social class system.

-Back to England, one of the expressions common in the Nigerian community is that ‘London is a leveler.”
-In other words, London allows people who will otherwise not smell your taillight in Nigeria to not only ride with you but also have the audacity to ask you out, and worse, marry you.
+Back to England, a common expression within the Nigerian community is that ‘London is a leveller.'
+In other words, London allows people, who will otherwise not smell your taillight in Nigeria, to not only ride with you but also have the audacity to ask you out, and worse, marry you.